cisco-asp-web/LTRMSI-3000/lab_2/lab_2-guide.md

     ping vrf carrots fc00:0:107:2::2
     ```

-### Configure BGP L3VPN
-1. Enable BGP L3VPN on **xrd07**
+3. Enable BGP L3VPN on **xrd07**
     The next step is to add the L3VPN configuration into BGP.
 The *carrots* L3VPN is dual-stack so we will be adding both vpnv4 and vpnv6 address-families to the BGP neighbor-group for ipv6 peers.
 For example you will enable L3VPN in the neighbor-group template by issuing the *address-family vpnv4/6 unicast* command.
-Again, we have preconfigured **xrd01** so you only need to configure **xrd07**

     **xrd07**
     ```yaml